-Ontario has many more skill classification, per calendar year age grouping, than any USA Hockey affiliate.
+Ontario has much more skill classification, per the calendar year age grouping than any USA Hockey affiliate.
 These include AAA, AA, A, BB, B, AE (additional entry) and House.
 Many governing bodies within Ontario also permits Select or All-Star teams to form for the sole purpose of competing in events.

 In Massachusetts, teams are classified A, B, and C with the exception of the Boston Metro League.

 In Michigan they’re referred to as “A” teams, in Ontario & Western New York they are referred to as “minor” teams.
 Michigan is still the only place in the universe, to our knowledge, where the A & AA classifications are age groups and not skill levels.